jsalvado/class_public/README.md

 This can be overcome by assuming that _nugget_ formation takes place over timescales and distances much smaller than cosmological scales.
-In this case, one can enforce an _instantaneous_ transition to a dust-like behaviour for some pre-computed fermion temperature T<sub>nug</sub>.
+In this case, one can enforce an _instantaneous_ transition to a dust-like behaviour below some pre-computed fermion temperature T<sub>nug</sub>.
 This is equivalent to setting

 _longrangescalar\_phi\_pt_ = 'N'

 _longrangescalar\_nuggets_ = 'y'

 It is important to turn off scalar field perturbations, as they may make perturbations exponentially grow if T<sub>nug</sub> is not 100% precise.
-For the details of how we estimate T<sub>nug</sub>, see Appendix B in the companion paper.
+For the details on how we estimate T<sub>nug</sub>, see Appendix B in the companion paper.

 The code can also be run with scalar field perturbations, in which case non-relativistic fermion density perturbations will exponentially grow.